abdoahmed26/backend-social-media-app/README.md

     - user can login
     - user can update his (personal infos, email, profile image, password)
     - user can reset his password in case of forgotten
+    - user can get his friends
+    - user can delete his friend
+    - user can delete his account
 - **📄 Post Management**
     - user can (read, create, update, delete) his his own post
     - user can like/unlike post